GNU lightning

-GNU lightning is a free-software library for generating assembly language code at run-time.
+GNU lightning is a free-software library for generating assembly language code (actually machine code) at run-time.
 Version 2.1.3, released in September 2019, supports backends for SPARC (32-bit), x86 (32- and 64-bit), MIPS, ARM (32- and 64-bit), ia64, HPPA, PowerPC (32-bit), Alpha, S390 and RISC-V (64-bit).

 Advantages over other libraries

 The features GNU lightning provides make it useful for Just-in-Time Compilation.
 In comparison to libraries such as LLVM or libJIT, GNU lightning provides only a low-level interface for assembling from a standardized RISC assembly language—loosely based on the SPARC and MIPS architectures—into the target architecture's machine language.

 Disadvantages

 It does not provide register allocation, data-flow or control-flow analysis, or optimization.

 Starting from 2.x, it generates code via intermediate graph, rather than one by one from each of its standardized instructions.
 This change allows inter-instruction optimization such as register allocation and dead code elimination.